 Responsibilities include:

-Utilizing acquired DICOM images to create CAD models designed to be additively manufactured (utilizing various software suites such as Simpleware ScanIP and Autodesk ReMake).
+Utilizing acquired DICOM images to create CAD models designed for additive manufacturing (employing various software suites such as Simpleware ScanIP and Autodesk Fusion 360).
 This project is an ongoing effort in gaining insight into new working mechanisms that will aid in underwater vehicle or platform design – largely inspired by biological components.
-Currently the lead on this project and working with the National Marine Mammal Foundation to create a scalable Sea Lion pelvis model that can be used for training volunteers on blood extraction.
-Mentoring two undergraduate students as a technical advisor who are utilizing this method for their university capstone project.
+Currently the lead on this project to create a scalable Sea Lion pelvis model that can be used for training volunteers on blood extraction.
+Additionally mentored two undergraduate students as a technical advisor who utilized this method for their university capstone project.

-Preliminary research and proposal on anti-fouling methods for proprietary company surface coating materials was presented at a symposium by local startup company.
+Submitted proposal on anti-fouling methods for proprietary company surface coating materials was presented at a symposium by local startup company.
 Was selected as the top pick for funding from a group of graduate-level researchers at UNLV.
-Currently communicating to further improve thermal and anti-fouling characteristics of proprietary surface coating material.
+Collaborated and researched methods to further improve thermal and anti-fouling characteristics of proprietary surface coating material.

 Designed a small-scale vortex flow meter with an interior diameter of 10 mm and implemented a 5 mm rectangular IPMC sensor to detect the frequency of vortices shedding from a bluff body.
 SLA printed and wired fully functional prototype.
 Performed COMSOL fluidstructure analysis to verify acquired experimental data.